 Do you like hot dogs?
 Go to Hot Doug’s.

-Next we have Sara.
-Sara also lives in New York and works at a farm in the Hudson Valley.
+Another friend who lives in New York, works at a farm in the Hudson Valley.
 She pioneers programs for sustainable farming and cider production.
-She also eats in delicious restaurants all over the country in the name of the food industry.
-Naturally I listen to her advice as well.
+She eats in delicious restaurants all over the country in the name of the food industry.
+I listen to her advice as well.

 Publican (see above)